Don’t we all miss those days? Dare I say, the Wenger years!

 Between championship manager marathons + my GCSEs, I’d sneak away to write “web logs” on my sister’s computer as an armchair pundit.

 Thierry Henry was the greatest striker in the world.
 Dennis Bergkamp was still gracing us with his presence.
-And Patrick Vieira was clashing Roy Keane in those top-of-the-table battles we’ll never forget.
+And Patrick Vieira was clashing Roy Keane in those unforgettable top-of-the-table clashes.